easybase/easybase-react/README.md

 | *~~Access multiple tables~~*     | Access multiple tables     |
 | *~~Associate records to users~~* | Associate records to users |

+**Cloud functions** can be invoked using this package with the automatically generated route as provided by Easybase.
 [Click here](https://easybase.io/react/) to learn more about Easybase.io and check out the examples below.

 ### Purpose